-What Are My Options for a Major?

 When you earn your degree, it will be awarded for a specific major or concentration within your degree-granting school.
 A list of majors and concentrations can be found on the next two pages.
 If you have not already done so, check this list to find one or more majors of interest to you.
 If you are undecided about your major, you should circle several areas of possible interest.
-(You will need to list one or more majors or interest areas on the Academic Planning Worksheet at the end of Part I.)

-Read the information about schools and majors in Part II.
+(You will need to list one or more majors or interest areas on the Academic Planning Worksheet at the end of Part I.) Read the information about schools and majors in Part II.
 You will probably be unfamiliar with some of the majors offered at IUB.
 Take time to read about any majors that appear interesting and to reflect on what you want to learn in your courses and in a major.

-If you are not ready to declare a major and are still in the process of discovering and linking your interests to the curriculum, you may enter Indiana University as an exploratory student.
+If you are not ready to declare a major and are still in the process of discovering your interests and linking them to the curriculum, you may enter Indiana University as an exploratory student.
 While classified this way, you will take courses and use campus resources that will assist you in deciding upon an appropriate major.
 To earn a degree, you must eventually declare a major and enter one of the schools (degree-granting units) that are described in Part II.

-As you select courses for your first semester and complete the Academic Planning Worksheet (APW), be guided by your interests.
+As you select courses for your first semester and complete the Academic Planning Worksheet, be guided by your interests.
 Read the chart on pp. 18-21, entitled "Courses That Are Required for Degree Programs and/or Match Your Interests."
 Actively explore one or more majors by selecting a required or recommended course.
 When you are on campus, advisors can help identify possible majors that could mesh with your interests, skills, and goals.

-Majors, Minors, and Certificate Programs

-Following is an alphabetical list of all majors, interdepartmental majors, minors, and certificate programs available at IUB.
+MAJORS, MINORS, AND CERTIFICATE PROGRAMS Following is an alphabetical list of all majors, interdepartmental majors, minors, and certificate programs available at IUB.
 The page numbers listed after each major refer to Part II, where you will find information about each program.
 Footnotes indicate special information about each major, such as whether it can also be a minor.
-You can also find, in Part II, listings of majors available within each school that has more than one major.
+In Part II, you can also find listings of majors available within each school that has more than one major.
 As indicated, some programs are available only as minors or certificate programs.
 Note also that some programs allow for prerequisite course work to be taken at IUB, but require completion of the degree at another IU campus.

-If you are considering a career in dentistry, law, medicine, pharmacy, occupational therapy, physical therapy, optometry, or veterinary medicine, see the section on preprofessional studies on pp. 74-76.
+If you are considering a career in dentistry, law, medicine, pharmacy, occupational therapy, physical therapy, optometry, or veterinary medicine, see the section on preprofessional studies on pp. 70-76.
 Schools are listed after the major/minor/certificate with the following abbreviations: College of Arts and Sciences (COLL); Business (BUS); Continuing Studies (SCS); Dentistry (DENT); Education (EDUC); Health, Physical Education, and Recreation (HPER); Informatics (INFO); Journalism (JOUR); Labor Studies (LSTU); Medicine-Health Professions Programs (MED); Music (MUS); Nursing (NURS); Optometry (OPT); Public and Environmental Affairs (SPEA); Social Work (SWK).
 IU offers more than 140 majors!

-Minors enable you to complement and enhance your major field of study.

-Majors, Minors, and Certificate Programs